 - Incoherent speech

-Fortunately, these symptoms can be treated in our mental health treatment center.
-Expect several types of treatment programs in rehab, including:
+Fortunately, these symptoms can be treated in our dual diagnosis treatment center.
+Expect several treatment modalities, including:

 - Alcohol addiction treatment